Limits on scalar-induced gravitational waves from the stochastic background by pulsar timing array observations: Introduction

-In this study, we focus on the possibility of an enhanced scalar perturbation power spectrum as the source of the GWs within the new results of NANOGrav, PPTA and EPTA.
-We aim to determine the shape parameters of the energy spectra $\Omega_{\text{GW}}(f)h^2$ by directly parameterizing the energy spectra of IGWs.
-To achieve this, we conduct a statistical analysis on the released data to obtain these parameters.
-This approach enables us to quantitatively analyze the IGW energy spectrum and extract valuable insights from the available data.
+In this study, we focus on verifying the possibility of an enhanced scalar perturbation power spectrum as the source of the SGWB via analyzing the latest released dataset of NANOGrav, PPTA, and EPTA.
+Our objective is to identify statistical estimates for the parameters that influence the shape of the energy spectrum $\Omega_{\text{GW}}(f)h_0^2$.
+To achieve it, we parameterize the energy spectrum using a smooth broken power-law and perform a Monte Carlo Markov Chain (MCMC) simulation with the released datasets.
+This approach enables us to quantitatively analyze the IGW energy spectra and investigate the related physics in the early universe such as inflation models and PBH formation.

-In the following of this paper, we introduce a parameterization of the energy spectrum of IGWs using a smooth broken power-law function and perform the statistical analysis to inference the parameters in section \ref{sec:2}.
-Then, we provide a brief review of the IGWs in section \ref{sec:3}.
-Finally, we present the conclusions of this work with a discuss in Section \ref{sec:4}.